Templates

 - Wedding photography timelineView →

 Underestimating beauty prep is the #1 reason ceremonies run late.
-Use 45–75 min per bridesmaid and 90–120 min for the bride.
+This wedding beauty timeline uses 45–75 min per bridesmaid and 90–120 min for the bride — adjust for your party size in the free editor.

 Cultural & religious weddings

-Longer ceremonies, mehndi/sangeet pre-events, and multi-hour celebrations — adjust buffers in the editor after generating.
+Longer ceremonies, mehndi/sangeet pre-events, and multi-hour celebrations — adjust buffers in the editor after you open a sample.

 - Catholic Wedding Catholic wedding day timelineView →